zumikiti/in-60-seconds/README.md

 > You must substitute your *GitHub* account name for `$USER` in the above slideshow URL.

-Go ahead and open your new slideshow now.
-When you open the URL for your own slide deck in the browser you should see an opening slide that looks as follows:
+Go ahead and open your new slideshow presentation in the browser now.
+When you open the URL for your slide deck you should see an opening slide that looks as follows:

 ![TUTORIAL](/assets/img/gitpitch-in-60-seconds-intro.png)